mvolkmann/blog/src/raycast.md

 To enter an emoji in any Raycast input, type a colon.
 This opens an emoji picker containing recently used emojis.
 Type part of the name of an emoji to see others.

+## Floating Notes

+The "Floating Notes" built-in feature opens a single window for entering text that always remains on top of other windows.

+To toggle the display of this window, open Raycast, enter "fl", and select the "Toggle Floating Notes Window" command.
+I assigned the hot key hyper-n to this command.
+The window can also be closed by clicking the "X" in the upper-right corner or by pressing cmd-w when it has focus.

+To move focus to this window, click in it.
+Alternatively, open Raycast, enter "fl", and select the "Toggle Floating Notes Focus" command.
+If the window is not already open, this will also open it.

+The window begins with a height that only accomodates a single line.
+The height increases automatically as more lines are entered.
+If the number of lines exceeds its maximum height, a scrollbar is provided.

+The window can be repositioned and dragged to any monitor, but it cannot be resized.

+To change the background color of the window, click the paint brush icon in the lower-left and select from a predefined set of five colors.

+The number of words and characters entered are displayed at the bottom of the window.

 ## Reminders